zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ```
 ### **Step 8**: Validate, Train and Test your ChatBot

-Finally, click the **“Validate”** button in the upper right corner and you should see a message that there were no problems found in your bot.
+Finally, click the **“Validate�?** button in the upper right corner and you should see a message that there were no problems found in your bot.

 In the next section, you train the Bot to recognize responses that might be entered and then test it.

 In this part of the tutorial, you run the training tool on the Bot.
 This will train the Bot allowing it to understand similar user inputs to the example utterances used when building the Bot.

-In the upper right, click the **“Train”** button.
+In the upper right, click the **“Train�?** button.
 This will kick-off a process that will run an algorithm to take your example utterances and build the model that will be used to ascertain the intents and entities.
 Anytime the ChatBot platform recognizes your Bot needs to be trained, it will display an exclamation point in the train button.
 Once the training is complete the exclamation point is replaced by a check mark.

 ![D:\\Workshop\_Bot\\Capture13.PNG](images/100/image22.png)